ftlabs/ftellipsis/README.md

 ## Credits and collaboration

 The lead developer of FTEllipsis is [Wilson Page](http://github.com/wilsonpage) at FT Labs.
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
-Enjoy.
+Enjoy...